 Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): The identified low-income areas shown within this Area of Concern contain significantly more vehicle crashes involving a bicyclist or pedestrian than any of the other identified areas in this study.
-It should also be assumed, however, that by nature of being a downtown core there is a higher level of pedestrian activity than in any of the other Areas of Concern.
-In 2013, within these two identified low-income areas there were 14 crashes reported, including one fatality, all of which occurred on arterials or collectors.
+It should also be assumed, however, that by nature of being a downtown core there is a high level of pedestrian activity.
+In 2010-2014, there were seventy-three (73) crashes reported within these two identified low-income areas; 68 of which occurred on arterials or collectors.
+No fatalities reported.